1337 Longworth HOB

 Upon completion of his time with the Navy, Dr. Joyce returned to his hometown, Altoona, with his wife Alice and their three children, where they established Altoona Dermatology Associates.
 For over 25 years, Dr. Joyce and his wife have cared for patients in the Central Pennsylvania area, serving all ten counties in the 13th Congressional district.

-Dr. Joyce has spent his entire adult life serving families in our community, and now he will continue to serve people, but at a different level.
+Congressman Joyce has spent his entire adult life serving families in our community, and now he will continue to serve people, but at a different level.

-John was elected to serve as a member of Congress for Pennsylvania’s 13th Congressional District in November of 2018.
+He was elected to serve as a member of Congress for Pennsylvania’s 13th Congressional District in November of 2018.
 He was sworn in to office on January 3, 2019.